 PDs are a supplement to the equipment already in use in the classroom.
-BYOD is an optional program for students and staff and parent(s)/legal guardian(s) are not required to purchase a device for their child.
+BYOD is an optional program and parents are not required to purchase a device for their child.
 Students who do not have access to a PD will be provided with comparable District-owned equipment for classroom lessons that require access to technological resources.
 Access to or use of PDs will not be used as a factor in grading or assessing student work.